gitbrandonvo/basic-online-store/readme.md

 ### My Reflections

 Project meets requirements and provides a simple simulation of an online shopping experience.
 While the foundational elements are in place, there's certain room for improvement.
 Some considerations:
 - Implement a UI: requirements and backend logic were the focus for this initial commit.
-Adding a UI for a tangible and interactive experience
+Adding a UI would enable a tangible and interactive experience.
-- Refine logic: refine logic, add validations, and manage edge cases
+- Refine logic: refine logic, add validations, and manage edge cases.
-- Data persistence could be implemnted using a file system (like JSON) or a database
+- Data persistence could be implemented using a file system (like JSON) or a database.
-- Database -> user accounts & authentication
+- Database -> user accounts & authentication.
+- RESTful API
 - Modularity would make this more maintainble and organized (store.js, product.js, etc)
 - Implement error handling gracefully with try-catch blocks as a start
 - Additional features like: removing item from a cart, updating quantity of items in a cart, adding quantity field to inventory, handling out-of-stock scenarios, support discounts/promotions